Akasaka ACT Theater

 The TBS Akasaka ACT Theater (TBS赤坂ACTシアター) is a theatre located in Akasaka, Minato, Tokyo, Japan.
 Completed in 2008, the four-storey 28.9 m high theatre has a capacity of 1,324 seats.
-In September 2014 the theatre is showing Arthur Kopit's musical version of the Gaston Leroux classic, The Phantom of the Opera.
-The theater is dedicated to the stage production of Harry Potter and the Cursed Child from June 2022.
+In September 2014 the theatre staged Arthur Kopit's musical version of the Gaston Leroux classic, The Phantom of the Opera.
+The theater has been dedicated to the stage production of Harry Potter and the Cursed Child since June 2022.